HarryPahwa/DetectingRoadLanes/README.md

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use the previous slope values for the lines and use those while predicting the future pipeline.
+This would prevent erratic jumping of the pipeline.

-Another potential improvement could be to ...
+Another potential improvement could be to account for shadows and lightning changes through normalizing the image.